-3 Navigating the screen
+2 Navigating the screen

-You can navigate the screen in the following ways:
+You can navigate the computer screen in one or more of the following ways:

-- Use touch gestures directly on the computer screen. - Use touch gestures on the TouchPad.
+- Use touch gestures directly on the computer screen (select products only). - Use an optional mouse or keyboard (purchased separately). - Use touch gestures on the TouchPad.